PrajwalG7/flowchart/README.md

 # Node-Based React Application with React Flow

-Welcome to our cool space for building interactive diagrams using the power of React Flow!
+Welcome to the cool space for building interactive diagrams using the power of React Flow!
 If you're a fan of creating node-based systems and dynamic visualizations, you're in the right place.
 To fully enjoy the experience, I recommend visiting the desktop site for the best user interface.

 ## Features